cloudfoundry-incubator/bits-service-release/test/test_rolling_enablement_of_bits-service.md

 * Run again with one CC having bits-service disabled (CC1), and the other one having it enabled (CC2)

 ## Results
-The mixed configuration of CCs with and without bits-service seems to work.
-Only one potential [issue](#issues-found) was found so far.
-It is related to resource shortage which may occur due to the selected testing method and does not directly relate to bits-service or cloud controllers.
+The mixed configuration of CCs with and without bits-service does work.

 ## How to test